-Immediately after the decision was announced publicly, the twin brothers were made to leave the town, without being able to bid one last farewell to their mother, with no food or water.
-They left the town via the east gate and passing the palm trees under whose shadows they never had a chance to sit together, started walking towards southeast, tears in their eyes, not knowing what to do or where to go, at a time where the tide was at its lowest.
+Immediately after the decision was announced publicly, the twin brothers were made to leave the town with no food or water, without being able to bid one last farewell to their mother, who was lying sick at home.
+They left the town via the east gate, and passing the palm trees, under whose shadows they never had a chance to sit together, they started walking towards southeast, tears in their eyes, not knowing what to do or where to go, at a time where the tide was at its lowest.

-They had not gotten very far, when one of the twins fell down with an arrow struck in the middle of his chest.
-Not having an idea from where the arrow came from, his brother ran to his twin and tried to stop his bleeding and remove the arrow.
-Alas, the fast-approaching, red-seeing hunter group released a barrage of arrows, under which the twins released their final breaths, by holding each other's hands.
+They had not gotten very far, when one of the twins silently fell down with an arrow struck in the middle of his back.
+Not having an idea from where the arrow came, his brother ran to his twin and tried to stop his bleeding and remove the arrow.
+Alas, the fast-approaching, red-seeing hunter group released a barrage of arrows, under which the twins released their final breaths, holding each other's hands.